brent-hoover/career-relationship-manager/README.md

-# Job Application Tracker
+# Career Relationship Manager

 ## Overview

-Job Application Tracker is a web application built with Next.js that helps you manage and track your job applications.
-It allows you to add, view, edit, and delete job applications, making it easier to stay organized during your job search.
+**Career Relationship Manager** (CRM) is a web application built with Next.js that helps job seekers manage their career journey.
+This tool is designed to offer much of the functionality of a traditional Customer Relationship Manager (CRM), but with features specifically tailored for job seekers.
+You can track job applications, networking contacts, interviews, and follow-ups—all in one place, helping you stay organized and proactive in your career growth.

- Could you do this in a Google Sheet as well.
-Sure, but where's the fun in that?
+Sure, you could use a Google Sheet for this, but **Career Relationship Manager** makes it more fun and efficient.

-## Features
+## Features (some still to be built, this project is a WIP)

-- View a list of all job applications
+- View a list of all job applications and networking connections
-- Add new job applications
-- Edit existing job application details
-- Delete job applications
+- Add, edit, and delete job applications and contacts
-- Track important information such as company, position, salary, application status, and important dates
+- Track important information such as company, position, salary, application status, interview schedules, follow-ups, and key dates
+- Keep notes on networking events and conversations
+- Monitor your job search progress and follow-ups

 ## Tech Stack

-- Next.js 13+ (App Router)
+- **Next.js 13+ (App Router)** – Fast, modern web framework
-- React
+- **React** – Frontend library for building interactive UIs
-- Prisma (ORM)
+- **Prisma** (ORM) – Simplified database management
+- **SQLite** (Database) – Lightweight and simple database solution (for development)
-- SQLite (Database)
+- **PostgresSQL (Database) - For deployed version
-- Tailwind CSS (Styling)
+- **Tailwind CSS** – For easy and customizable styling

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Node.js (v14 or later)
 - npm (usually comes with Node.js)